cloud-devops-enthusiast/DevOpsRoadmap2023/Linux and OS/Thread in OS.md

 - User Level Threads

 User level threads are kind of threads which are not created by using the system calls.
 These kind of threads has no interference of the kernel.
-In the cases where theses threads are single handed processes, the kernal comes in between and manages them.
+In the cases where theses threads are single threaded processes, the kernal comes in between and manages them.
+As well as the user level threads are kind of inexpensive as they do not need to create their own address space.
+As the kernel is not managing the threads the OS is also not aware of the threads.
+There is less duration of context switching in the user level threads.
+User level threads are tend to be more efficient than the kernel level threads as they have presence of only the program counter, register set and the stack space.
+There is one big issue with the user level threads that if one thread performs a blocking system call or there is a page fault then the whole process will be blocked.

+- Kernel Level Threads